6 ‘Necessities’ Millennials Are Spending Money on That Hurt Their Finances

 Millions of Readers

-Millennials have long been known for their willingness to spend money on less traditional things compared to their older counterparts.
-The generation has re-envisioned what a necessity is and whether they will go into debt to afford it.
+Millennials have long been known for their willingness to spend money on non-essentials, especially when compared to their older counterparts.
+This generation has their own idea of what a necessity is and whether they’ll go into debt to afford it.

 Streaming Services

 When surveyed, 37% of millennials said that they considered streaming services, such as Netflix and Hulu, a necessity.
 Streaming services have grown exponentially over the past decade.
-Their growing popularity, however, has come with an increase in price.
+Their growing popularity, however, has also come with a price increase.

-Recently, Forbes noted that 44% of consumers saw an increase in the cost of streaming services, and almost half (49%) carried at least three different subscriptions at once.
+In 2024, Forbes estimated that 44% of consumers saw an increase in the cost of streaming services, and almost half (49%) carried at least three different subscriptions at once.
 With these services costing $10 or more each per month, the financial burden can add up quickly.

 Today's Top Offers

-Another nonessential that millennials are willing to pay a premium for is grocery delivery.
-According to the Credit Karma survey, 28% of millennials find grocery delivery services like Instacart and Amazon a necessity.
-Consumers should beware that the convenience of delivery comes with a price.
-In addition to delivery fees and monthly membership costs, many grocery delivery providers also markup the actual items.
+Consumers should be aware that the convenience of delivery comes with a price.
+In addition to delivery fees and monthly membership costs, many grocery delivery providers also markup the prices for individual items.

 Skincare and Beauty